superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 The limitation of full-text search is that it retrieves only those results that have at least a partial match with keywords in the query.
 Although techniques like phrase search, proximity search or fuzzy search can be used to improve relevance, it's still not very effective when the user query consists of synonyms or semantically similar terms.
 For example, a search for "car" will not return documents that contain the word "automobile", even though that's what the user might have wanted.

-Another limitation of full-text search is that it can't handle non-textual data (images or audio) or multi-modal data (images or audio with descriptions).
-For example, a user searching for a product on an e-commerce website or music app may want to find similar items based on their source and descriptions.
+Another limitation of full-text search is that it can't handle structured data (tabular data), non-textual data (images or audio) or multi-modal data (images or audio with descriptions).
+For example, a user searching for a product on an e-commerce website or music app may want to find similar items based on their image/audio source and descriptions.
 Simply searching for keywords in the description may not yield relevant results.
+Another example is querying one's email history to retrieve information on past flight bookings -- this involves a combination of text, numbers, and dates, and requires a more sophisticated search system than one that simply matches on keywords.

 ## Introducing vector search

-Vector search leverages machine learning models to consider the semantics (i.e., the meaning) of unstructured data when performing search.
+Vector search leverages machine learning models to consider the semantics (i.e., the meaning) of the underlying data when performing search.
 This is done by converting the data into a numerical representation, termed a vector.

 In computer science, a vector is a one-dimensional array of numbers (typically floating point numbers).